Confidence Intervals for Stochastic Arithmetic: Experiments on industrial use-cases

 The right plot in figure~\ref{fig:buckling} shows the result of one hundred Verificarlo executions.
 The direction of the buckling is chaotic and completely dominated by the small FP errors introduced.
 This is not surprising as the buckling direction is physically unstable.

 When parallelizing Europlexus or making changes to the code, it is important to check that there are no regression on standard benchmarks.
 Changing the order of the floating point operations may introduce small rounding errors.
 As we just saw, even small numerical errors change the buckling direction.
-Is it possible to use such a benchmark in non-regression tests?
+This makes such a benchmark unsuitable for classical non-regression tests.

 The column is modeled as a set of discrete elements connected by nodes.
 The distribution on the $x$-axis is normal but whatever the node there are no significant digits among the samples.
 The variation between samples is strong on the $x$-axis, the $x$ position clearly cannot be used as a regression test.